-The Free Application for Federal Student Aid (FAFSA) is the application for most financial aid programs.
-Students are encouraged to file their FAFSA on the World Wide Web at www.fafsa.ed.gov.
-The completed forms are evaluated by the U.S. Department of Education and are forwarded to the university with the student's expected contribution.
-The Financial Aid Office then compares the expected contribution to the cost of attendance to determine the amount of need-based financial aid for which the student is eligible.
+School section of the FAFSA.
+The FAFSA is available on the internet at www.fafsa.ed.gov.
+The completed forms are evaluated by the U.S. Department of Education and are forwarded to the University with the student's expected contribution.
+The Financial Aid Office then compares the expected contribution to the cost of attendance to determine the amount of financial aid for which the student is eligible.